440 Shatto Place (2nd Floor)

 Cupping: Cupping uses localized suction to draw up tissues bringing blood to the localized area.
 By doing so, cupping opens up the circulatory and lymphatic systems improving qi and blood flow to relieve sore muscles, tension, neck, shoulder and back pain.

 Acupuncture treatment by intern = $25

 (Discounted Acupuncture treatment available on Monday morning and afternoon = $10)

 Call the Clinic front desk for updated information on the cost of other services.

-The initial treatment usually lasts about one and a half hours.
+The initial treatment usually lasts about 1.5 hours.
 During your first visit, a detailed medical history will be taken to gain a thorough understanding of your main complaint and your general health and lifestyle.
 This involves asking questions about your current symptoms, as well as such things as your sleeping pattern, your appetite and digestion, and your emotional wellbeing.
 Women are also asked about their menstrual cycle and any past pregnancies and childbirth.
 The intern and practitioner will also take your pulse and examine your tongue and feel for areas of muscular tension or pain.

 After your treatment, the practitioner will recommend the frequency of treatments needed depending on your condition and may also prescribe a customized herbal formula for your condition.